What causes Female Infertility?

 Infertility treatments

-Intrauterine insemination (IUI) and in vitro fertilisation (IVF) are the most commonly used assisted reproductive techniques used to solve problems related to female infertility.
-While IUI is the method that involves the lowest level of complexity, its chances of success are lower and requires the woman to meet a number of prior requirements.
-IVF, on the other hand, involves retrieving mature eggs from the patient or an egg donor, fertilizing them in the laboratory with the spouse’s or donor’s sperm, and transferring the resulting embryos to the woman’s uterus.
+On the other hand, in vitro fertilization involves retrieving mature eggs from the patient herself or an egg donor, fertilizing them in the laboratory with the husband’s or donor’s sperm, and transferring the resulting embryos into the woman’s uterus.

 Female fertility by age